Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

      -0.49725753

-The following cell works out the sentence vectror for every sentence in the book.
-This can take about 10 mins to run as it's running vector computions on every sentence and word.

-This function returns the n nearest sentences without any pretraining.
+This function returns the n nearest sentences (without any pretraining).

 ```julia